rust-lang/wg-async/src/vision/status_quo/barbara_builds_an_async_executor.md

 Luckily, a colleague of Barbara noticed something wrong.
 The `wake` method could be called multiple times so multiple copies of the task could exist in the scheduler.
 The scheduler might not work correctly because of it and a more severe problem was that multiple threads might get copies of the same task from the scheduler and cause a race in polling the future.

 Barbara soon got a idea to solve it.
 She added a state field to the `Task`.
-By carefully maintaining the state of the task, she could guarantee there are no duplicate tasks in the scheduler and no race can happen when polling the future:
+By carefully maintaining the state of the task, she could guarantee there are no duplicate tasks in the scheduler and no race can happen when polling the future.

 ```rust
 const NOTIFIED: u64 = 1;